top of page

 Fluid often collects along the jawline, especially after a day spent speaking, clenching, or working at a desk.

-Begin at the centre of your chin.
+1. Begin at the center of your chin.

-Glide your fingers upward and outward along the jawline toward the earlobes.
+2. Glide your fingers upward and outward along the jawline toward the earlobes.

-Pause briefly at the angle of the jaw (where a major lymph node cluster sits).
+3. Pause briefly at the angle of the jaw (where a major lymph node cluster sits).

-Repeat three to five times.
+4. Repeat three to five times.

 Purpose: Encourages drainage through the submandibular and parotid nodes, helping the jaw area appear more sculpted and less congested.